Josias Lyndon: Caesar Lyndon

 Caesar Lyndon was a highly articulate and literate African man enslaved by Josiah Lyndon.
 Caesar carried out Lyndon's business, acting as both a purchasing agent and a secretary.
 His Sundry Account Book chronicles his financial transactions from Newport's famed slave traders as well as free and enslaved people.
 By way of double-entry bookkeeping, Caesar itemized the sale and acquisition of goods and services.
 He also noted deaths, marriages, and a pig roast.
-This nearly thirty-five page book represents a lesser-known but fascinating example of the early African American literary tradition of the United States.
+This nearly thirty-five page book represents a lesser-known example of the early African American literary tradition of the United States.

 He was also a Secretary of the Free African Union Society, the first Black benevolent society in the United States.
 With money he managed to earn on the side, he bought good clothes and belt buckles, and managed to fund weekend getaways for himself.
 In the summer 1766, Caesar and several friends went on a "pleasant outing" to Portsmouth.
 He provided a large feast for his guests of pig roast, corn, bread, wine, rum, coffee and butter.
 Two months later, Caesar married his picnic companion, Sarah Searing.